-- 2.9 If you are notified that a Presumption is not in your favour, you have 60 days to challenge the application of the Presumption (ending at 5pm AEST/AEDT on the 60th day after the date of the notification by Screenrights). - 2.10 A member who wishes to challenge the application of the Presumption must provide the following information to Screenrights by email (resolution@screenrights.org) within the 60-day objection period: - (a) the ERP Evidence Submission Form; and - (b) a written submission and evidence in support of your challenge to the application of the Presumption. - 2.11 No extensions of time are available. - 2.12 Screenrights will respond to your ERP Evidence Submission Form within 14 days of receiving the form and the ARP will commence on the date of Screenrights' response. - 2.13 Where a challenge (which complies with 2.10 above) is received within 60 days, Phase 2 of the ARP applies (see below at 3.10). - 2.14 If you do not provide Screenrights with the completed ERP Evidence Submission Form together with a written submission and supporting evidence within the 60 day objection period, your objection will be considered withdrawn and you will have no further claim to the available royalties.
-Future royalties will be paid in accordance with the relevant Presumption.
-You may at any time, however, submit evidence challenging the continued application of the relevant Presumption in relation to future royalties, in which case the ARP will be initiated.
+- 2.9 If you are notified that a Presumption is not in your favour, you have 60 days to challenge the application of the Presumption (ending at 5pm AET on the 60th day after the date of the notification by Screenrights). - 2.10 A member who wishes to challenge the application of the Presumption must provide the following information to Screenrights by email (resolution@screenrights.org) within the 60-day objection period: - (a) the ERP Evidence Submission Form; and - (b) a written submission (no more than 5 pages) and evidence in support of your challenge that clearly challenges the Presumption Applicability Requirements. - 2.11 No extensions of time are available.